Our Board

 Dawn Spector, a New York native, attended college in Jerusalem and at Queens College in Flushing, N.Y. where she obtained a degree in English Literature and Creative Writing with an emphasis on education.
 She obtained her Preschool Director’s Certification from Aurora Community College and has been involved with Jewish Education for over 20 years.
 She loves being able to reach children at a young age and help instill a passion for learning and Judaism that will hopefully last a lifetime.

-As director of Early Childhood Education and Young Family Programs at Rodef Shalom, Dawn’s responsibilities include the ECEC (Early Childhood Education Center), Shabbat, Holiday, and young family programming.
+As Director of Early Childhood Education and Young Family Programs at Rodef Shalom, Dawn’s responsibilities include the ECEC (Early Childhood Education Center), Shabbat, Holiday, and young family programming.

 Ed Victor